-Any new development should have a sensitive approach to lighting which conforms to the Institute of Lighting Professionals guidance Lighting Professionals guidance.
+Any new development should have a sensitive approach to lighting which conforms to the Institute of Lighting Professionals guidance.
 Consider environmental zones and aim to achieve zero upwards light spill in all respects.
-Lighting affects the National Park in 3 ways:
+Lighting affects the National Park in three ways: